alfatihtalab/wafir-demo/README.md

 # Wafir
-Wafir app is platform which consists of many services and it helps customer to order from availble places.
+Wafir app is platform which consists of many services and it helps customer to order from available places.

 It contains 3 mobile apps linked with __web-services__ and coded using **flutter**, web-services built based on **FastApi** framework.